OpenTelemetry Beego monitoring [otelbeego]

 FAQ

 What is otelbeego?
-The otelbeego package is the official OpenTelemetry instrumentation for Beego framework.
+The otelbeego package is the official OpenTelemetry instrumentation for the Beego framework.
 It provides middleware that automatically creates spans for incoming HTTP requests, capturing method, route, status code, and timing information.
+It also instruments template rendering through dedicated helper functions.

 What's the performance impact of otelbeego?
-The performance impact is minimal.
-The middleware adds a few microseconds per request for span creation and context propagation, which is negligible for most applications.
+The performance impact is minimal — typically a few microseconds per request for span creation and context propagation.
+For high-traffic applications, configure sampling to control the volume of exported spans.

 What's next?